Go to a better blog!

 The Accelerated MBA, J-Term, can be a great program for those who don't need an internship and don't need a Merit Fellowship.
 J-term is not for career changers, it is those looking to enhance their position within their present career trajectory and/or entrepreneurs.
 The program is designed for those students who do not want or need a full-time internship and don't require Merit Fellowships.
 The principal advantage of the 16-month program is its accelerated format, which allows members of the smaller January class to network quickly and effectively and return to the workplace sooner.
 You need to make the case in Essay 1 and/or Essay 3 and/or the Optional Essay that you meet the special criteria for this program and that an internship is not something critical for you.
 For those who don't need a summer internship, this is really a great program.
 Internships for J-Term?
 Based on what former clients tell me, it is common for J-Termers to do part-time internships in NYC while studying.
 Actually, this is often true for those attending the August Term as well.
 These are not the same as summer internships but such part-time internships can surely serve the same function.

 Program Alternatives to J-term: There are no US alternatives to J-term worth mentioning if someone wants a January 2025 start.
 Cornell Tech, Kellogg and NYU Stern (Tech and Fashion & Luxury) offer one year MBAs, but none start their programs in January, Cornell Tech and NYU are specialized degrees, and Kellogg is an accelerated program in terms of the number of courses taken.
 Only J-term makes it possible to do two years of courses on such an expedited basis.
 In addition, the Kellogg program is extremely restrictive, since one has to have taken many core business courses or come from a consulting firm that has established a relationship to apply to it.
-There are a number of European programs with a January starts but really only INSEAD could be said to be at a similar rank, at least as perceived by my clients.
+There are a number of European programs with a January starts but really only INSEAD could be said to be at a similar rank and reputation, at least as perceived by my clients.
 I have had clients who apply to J-term and INSEAD and, less often, IMD, as both have January entry.
 Still J-term is an incredibly different program in terms of length and content from either of these top non-US programs.
 LBS, which does not have a January start, would also be another alternative to CBS in the sense that it can be completed on an accelerated basis, but it has no January start.
 There are many other programs in the Europe that can be completed in around 16 months or less, such as HEC.

 Can an August entry applicant reapply to J-term?
 Yes!
-You could be rejected from ED or RD for 2024 entry and reapply for J-term 2025 entry.
-If you entered in J-term 2025, you would graduate in the Class of 2026 with those who entered in Fall 2024.
+You could be rejected from ED or RD for 2026 entry and reapply for J-term 2027 entry.
+If you entered in J-term 2027, you would graduate in the Class of 2029 with those who entered in Fall 2027.
 I have worked with a number of reapplicants who were admitted to J-term after being dinged from the August entry for the same graduating class.
 In that situation, the key issues for the reapplicant essay are explaining why J-term is now a better choice and you are a better candidate.

 The Three Essay Questions and the Two Short Statements